zeiss-microscopy/OAD/Machine_Learning/docs/ann_model_specification.md

 - All types of pre-processing and post-processing (except the currently supported Conditional Random Field post-processing) e.g. normalization, standardization, down-sampling etc. must be included in the provided TensorFlow model so that no further action by the inference engine is needed before or after inference to obtain the expected results.

 ## Model Metadata
-Executing an ANN model within the Intellesis infrastructure requires additional meta information that needs to be provided by the creator of the neural network model.
-The expected format of a serialized model is a Google proto-buffer file as described in [Core network structure and file format](#core-network-structure-and-file-format).
+Executing an ANN model within the Intellesis infrastructure requires additional meta information that needs to be provided along with the serialized model specified by the [Core network structure and file format](#core-network-structure-and-file-format).
-Meta information for the ANN model must be provided in a separate JSON file adhering to [https://tools.ietf.org/html/rfc8259](RFC8259) that must contain the following attributes:
+Meta information for the ANN model must be provided in a separate JSON file adhering to [RFC8259](https://tools.ietf.org/html/rfc8259) that must contain the following attributes:
 - **BorderSize (Type: int)**: For Intellesis models this attribute defines the size of the border that needs to be added to an input image such that there are no border effects visible in the required area of the generated segmentation mask.
 For deep architectures this value can be infeasibly large so that the border size must be defined in a way that the border effects are “acceptable” in the ANN model creator’s opinion.
 - **ColorHandling (Type: string)**: Specifies how color (RGB and RGBA) pixel data are converted to one or more channels of scalar pixel data.
 Possible values are:
   - ConvertToMonochrome (Converts color to gray scale)